Our support to authors:

 - one pdf file with the text, tables, and figures (please make sure the file size is below 5 Mb)

 - one pdf file with all supplemental data

 - Information on AUTHOR CONTRIBUTION and DISCLOSURES should be provided during online submission.

-- We are very flexible on the format of the first submission - we acknowledge that the data is very important, not the format.
+- We are very flexible on the format of the first submission - we believe that the data is important, not the format.